Skip to content

 Technology cracks the door open

 Growing up, there weren’t really computers in classrooms and since most kids my age didn’t care for them, I was one of the first kids in my area to start using a computer.
-Since I had limited access to communicate with my classmates, computers helped me fill the time.
-My first computer was a PowerMac G3 Desktop, gifted by my cousin who ran his own design firm.
-I tinkered with different programs and video games like Backyard Baseball (1998) and the door to my future slowly opened.
+Since I had limited ability to communicate with my classmates, computers helped me fill the time.
+My first computer was a PowerMac G3 Desktop, gifted by a cousin who ran his own design firm.
+I tinkered with different programs and video games like Backyard Baseball (1998), and the door to my future slowly opened.

-Access to information was my lifeline to learning about the world… and I did it through technology because I didn’t receive my information from conversations around the room.
+Access to information was my lifeline to learning about the world, and I did it through technology because I didn’t receive information from conversations around the room.
 This wasn’t from lack of effort.
 I took over 15 years of speech training and learned to speak quite well to try and meet people halfway.
-The problem was, when they responded, I would only partially or pretend to understand, nodding my way through communication mismatches.
-This led to shallow interactions and pretending didn’t feel good because there was always something lacking — a missed opportunity for true human connection — when people were not willing to meet me halfway.
+The problem was, when they responded, I could only partially understand, nodding my way through communication mismatches.
+This led to shallow interactions, and pretending didn’t feel good because there was always something lacking — a true human connection — when people were not willing to meet me halfway.
 These days, I rarely speak.
-Primarily using sign language gives me 100% access.
-I also use a notetaking app using speech-to text on my phone to interface with folks who don’t know sign language.
+Sign language gives me 100% communication, and I also use a notetaking app with speech-to text on my phone to interface with folks who don’t know sign language.

 American Sign Language for “design” shows a dominant hand expressively drafting something in one swooping motion on the non-dominant hand with an open palm representing a canvas.